elightfoot/derrick_bills/README.md

             -FILTER BY HOME STATE & FILTER BY PARTY AFFILIATION.
             -REDUCE TOTAL VOTES CASTED (SHOWN FOR EACH FILTER OF DISPLAYED SENATE MEMBERS).
         3. FLEXBOX/GRID SKILLS TO LAYOUT CARDS.
+        4. CREATED A DROP DOWN SELECT LIST TO ORGANIZE THE DISPLAY OF DIFFERENT SENATOR LISTS.
 ```javascript
 function totalVotes(senatorList) {
   const results = senatorList.reduce((acc, senator) => {